 In my case, I was initially handed a sheet of paper during hospital discharge with different mental health professionals in my area… most weren’t accepting new patients and the ones who were didn’t accept my insurance.
 Fortunately for me, my doctor personally decided to treat me, recognizing that I wasn’t able to seek help elsewhere.
 Sadly, not all moms receive the care that I did.

 There is hope.
-This past spring, the American College of Obstetricians & Gynecologists (ACOG) released sweeping new recommendations that postpartum women be seen earlier in their recovery and that ongoing care be provided as needed.
+The American College of Obstetricians & Gynecologists (ACOG) released sweeping new recommendations that postpartum women be seen earlier in their recovery and that ongoing care be provided as needed.
 In October 2018, a new app was announced by the UMass Medical School and Worcester Polytechnic Institute that will help OB-GYNs better evaluate and treat PPD in new mothers.
 Healthcare professionals are recognizing that mothers are being failed, putting babies and families at risk.
 But until the standard of care is that all new moms are seen, screened, diagnosed and treated, the system will continue to allow at-risk moms to suffer and I will use my story and voice to speak out for them.

 My own journey through and beyond postpartum depression taught me so much about motherhood and its multiple facets.
 It can be magical and awesome, consuming you with a love you never knew existed and can’t even begin to quantify.
 It can be terrifying in the way that that same intensity of love makes you hyperaware at all times of what you always stand to lose.
 It can be a mirror, reflecting your deepest regrets as well as your greatest glories.
 Motherhood is hard and is a sacrifice.
 But what it should never be is suffering.